marvinfontanilla14/mule-contact-service/README.md

 10. Once the **MUnit** Completed the execution, A **Coverage Report** will be generated that can be viewed. **Please watch the Demo vidoe links below for more details.**
 11. To run **mule-contact-service**, locate and open the mule xml configuration file **interfaces/ms3-contact-service.xml** then right click and select **Run project mule-contact-service**.
 This will run the project.
 12. If you see the logs on the console saying **DEPLOYED** then we are successfully Up and Run the Project.
 13. To open the api console.
 Click this link [localhost api console](http://localhost:8081/console/).
 You should see available **Restful API Resources**.
 You can use this to test api functionalities.

+## Demo Vidoes Link
+> Download the videos.
+[Google Drive Shared Files Link](https://drive.google.com/drive/folders/10EmT44_IwbWboLGYDR4gvdJLmrPIvDFs?usp=sharing).
+You can open it using **Browser**